German court tries Vietnam man over 'Cold War-style' abduction

 Vietnam, like China, has recently convicted scores of figures from its business and political elite as part of an anti-graft drive which observers say also serves to settle scores between hardline and reformist factions.

-German prosecutors are investigating a high-ranking Vietnamese security official, General Duong Minh Hung, who allegedly commanded the abduction in Berlin before returning to Vietnam, the Sueddeutsche Zeitung daily reported last month.
+Thanh's German lawyer Petra Schlagenhauf, a co-plaintiff in the trial, is pushing for his release and return to Germany, where he has since been granted asylum in absentia.

-Hung is suspected of holding more than 100 cellphone talks or text message exchanges with the agents from his temporary "command centre" inside a hotel, a few blocks from the Tiergarten park where the abduction took place.
+The kidnapping "was like a story from the Cold War," said the lawyer, who alerted German security services to the abduction also witnessed by several stunned onlookers.

-Long N.H., the van's alleged driver who was arrested in the Czech Republic on August 12 and extradited to Germany on August 23, is the only suspect in German custody.
+German prosecutors are investigating a high-ranking Vietnamese intelligence official, Duong Minh Hung, who allegedly commanded the abduction before returning to Vietnam, the Sueddeutsche Zeitung daily reported last month.

 - Violent struggle -

-Once among thousands of so-called guest workers in communist East Germany, he was later denied asylum and resettled in Prague, where he most recently ran a currency exchange business.
+The defendant, Long N.H., was once among thousands of so-called guest workers in communist East Germany.
+He was later denied asylum and resettled in Prague.

-Prosecutors charge that he rented a Volkswagen Multivan T5 there and drove it to Berlin, where several armed men dragged Thanh and a female companion into the vehicle, which he allegedly returned to Prague the same day.
+Prosecutors say he drove the van from Prague to Berlin and back, but was not at the wheel during the kidnapping.
+He also allegedly rented a BMW X5 sedan that had been used for surveillance of the couple.

-Thanh and his female companion were first taken to the Vietnamese embassy in Berlin before she was flown to Hanoi, while Thanh was abducted to Vietnam "by unknown means", prosecutors charge.
+Defence lawyer Bonell meanwhile criticised the German government for not following through on Vietnam's graft accusations against Thanh and its extradition request, insisting this may have led Berlin to deport Thanh.

-News weekly Der Spiegel has reported that German investigators reconstructed the abduction using the van's GPS system, witness statements, footage from multiple security cameras on streets, petrol stations and inside hotels, and Thanh's smart phone, which was left at the scene.
+German investigators reconstructed the abduction using the van's GPS system, witness statements, footage from multiple security cameras on streets, petrol stations and inside hotels, and Thanh's smartphone, which was left at the scene.

 Thanh, who was seeking asylum in Germany, was living in seclusion in Berlin with his wife and children